summrsvfx/Bot-ghost-status-remover-by-RTX/README.md

-# Discord Bot Status Changer [RTX GAMING]
+BST | TeXm.

-This Discord bot status changer is a simple JavaScript application that allows you to change your bot's presence status on Discord.
+simple JavaScript application that allows you to change your bot's presence status on Discord.
 You can customize your bot's status to display a specific message or show that it is playing a particular game.

 ## Usage